dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 # Your personal settings, customize these using lowercase letters and numbers
 $myLocationName = 'eastus2'                 # An Azure region close to you, 'Get-AzLocation' to list them all
 $myRGName       = 'containerdemo-rg'        # Resource group to contain this demo
-$myWebAppName   = 'davewebappdocker0123'    # GLOBALLY UNIQUE name for your web app
+$myWebAppName   = 'davewebappdocker0123'    # Name for your web app
 $myRegistryName = 'daveregistry0123'        # GLOBALLY UNIQUE name for your container registry
 $myDNSName      = 'daveawesomedockerapp0123'# GLOBALLY UNIQUE dns name, will be prepended to .azurecontainer.io